so5tmaker/ClothingStore/README.md

-# ClothingStore
+# WebStore
-The React App for Clothing Store
+The React App for Web Store